 Payment plans are available for the fall and spring semesters.

-MCIT Online students must complete six core courses and four electives.
+MCIT Online students must complete six core course units and four elective course units.
 It is recommended that students take the core courses in sequential order.
 That said, students do not need special permission to take courses out of sequence so long as prerequisites and corequisites are followed.
 Note that new students must take either CIT 5910 or CIT 5920 in their first semester.
-If a student chooses to take two courses in their first semester, they must select CIT 5910 and CIT 5920.
-If a student would like to take 3 courses in their first semester (CIT 5910, 5920, and 5930), we strongly recommend meeting an advisor beforehand to discuss their first semester schedule.
+If a student chooses to take two courses in their first semester, they must select CIT 5910 and CIT 5920 if a student would like to take 3 courses in their first semester (CIT 5910, 5920, and 5930), we strongly recommend meeting an Academic Advisor beforehand to discuss their first semester schedule.

-Course descriptions can be found on the MCIT Online Academics page.
+Course descriptions can be found on the MCIT Online course catalog.

 -CIT 591 Introduction to Software Development